samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 The city has temples and shrines dedicated to various gods.
 Religious practices that are certifiably evil aren’t tolerated, however.
 When an evil sect is discovered in the city, its wealth is confiscated, its leaders are put to death, and all other members are banished from the city for life.

-See the “[Gods of Greyhawk](#GodsofGreyhawk)” table for many deities worshiped by the inhabitants of the Free City.
+See the "[Gods of Greyhawk](#GodsofGreyhawk)" table for many deities worshiped by the inhabitants of the Free City.

 ### City Neighborhoods